+- ★ Paying rent

+- ★ If your rent is late

+- ★ Termination for rent arrears

+- ★ Rent in advance

-- \star Rent receipts
+- Rent receipts

-- ★ Rent increases
+- Rent increases

-- ★ Rent decreases
+- Rent decreases

-- 🗡 Rent owed when you leave
+- Rent owed when you leave

 - Resolving rent disputes

-- ★ Rent arrears flow chart
+- Rent arrears flow chart

-- Tribunal decisions about rent decreases

-- ★ Termination for rent arrears

 Who's who?

 A lessor is the person who gives a tenant the 'right to occupy' a residential premises.
 Lessors often employ real estate agents to manage premises on their behalf.